-April Fools day in France (today)
+April Fools day in France

-Adults play pranks and jokes too in France.
+It’s not just kids who love pranking their friends and parents.
+Adults like to get in on the action too.
 From simple pranks on friends, family and co-workers to elaborate fake news hoaxes and marketing pranks.

 - In 2018, the news outlet Nice-Matin published an April fools day hoax article about the famous blue chairs along the beautiful “Promenade des Anglais” stating that they were replaced by mundane yellow chairs.

 - In 2017, news outlet Var-Matin played an especially cruel hoax on April first by reporting that the traditional French game of Boules would be banned.

 - Even RATP, the French public transport network, gets in on the act by renaming some of Paris metro stations using wordplay and puns.
 For instance, RATP renamed the station “Opéra” to “Apéro,” which means appetizer.”Télégraphe” metro station became “#Tweet” and “Quatre Septembre” became “1er Avril”.
 And to ensure the pranks get some excellent marketing and publicity, RATP uses the hashtag #Stationdavril